sailorproject/sailor/docs/INSTALL_MAC.md

     brew install httpd24

+Alternatively, if you are having issues downloading Apache via homebrew, you can download it directly from [apache.org](http://apache.org) and compile your own build.
+Remember to add the `--enable-lua` flag when running `./configure` along with other flags you may wish.

-After installing those packages, you need to enable `mod_lua` in Apache's configuration file.
+Now, you need to enable `mod_lua` in Apache's configuration file.
 The file will probably be located at `/usr/local/etc/apache2/2.4/httpd.conf`.
 Add or uncomment the following directive:

     LoadModule lua_module modules/mod_lua.so

 It's also necessary to allow `.htaccess` files.
 Look for the `AllowOverride` directive in the configuration file and change from `None` (the default) to `All`.
+Now you can either add a VirtualHost for Apache to read from the directory of your previously created app or simply create your apps inside the directory Apache is reading from (for example /usr/local/var/www/htdocs).

+    sailor create "My app" /usr/local/var/www/htdocs

-Now, you should restart Apache.
+Now, you should start Apache.
 You can use the following command for that:

-    sudo /usr/local/Cellar/httpd24/2.4.12/bin/apachectl restart
+    sudo apachectl start

-Keep in mind that the specific version of Apache (in this case 2.4.12) might change.

-### Installing Sailor

-You can either clone it directly from the repository, download the zip containing the master branch or download and install it through LuaRocks.
-We will go through LuaRocks since it will also download and install almost all the required dependencies, except for luasql-mysql (which is needed if you want to persist your models).

-    luarocks install sailor

-We are almost done!
-You can now use `sailor` to create your web applications.
-In this example, we will create an app called "Hey Arnold" on the directory Apache is reading from (usually /usr/local/var/www/htdocs).
-After you're done, you can open your browser and access it on http://localhost/hey_arnold .
+You can view your app by opening your browser and navigating to `http://localhost/my_app`.

+Keep in mind that this guide was made with a specific version of Apache (2.4.12) and in future releases some details might change.
+Other details like the location of apache's configuration files might also change according to the installation method used.
+It is recommended to always install the latest version of Apache.

+### Alternative setup using Nginx and [OpenResty](http://openresty.org/)

+This guide assumes that you have already completed Sailor's basic installation through LuaRocks.
+Now we need OpenResty.
+Please follow the guide at [openresty.org](http://openresty.org/#Download) to download and install it.
+It is recommended to always install the latest version.

+Additionally, it might be necessary to add nginx binary to the PATH:

+    PATH=/usr/local/openresty/nginx/sbin/:$PATH

+Then you can create your app and run it!

-    sailor create 'Hey Arnold' /usr/local/var/www/htdocs
+    sailor create "My app"

-#### Dependencies

-If you want to persist your models you'll need luasql.
-Sailor could work with other drivers but so far we've only tested with MySQL and don't offer support for others.

-    luarocks install luasql-mysql

-If you installed Sailor through LuaRocks, there is no need to worry, all next dependencies will be installed with it and you can ignore the rest of this section.
-If you just cloned the repository or downloaded the zip, you should install these dependencies:

-Lua File System and valua are required.

-    luarocks install luafilesystem
-    luarocks install valua

-If you want to save your models in a database, you will need LuaSQL.
-I believe it should work with every database LuaSQL supports, but so far I have only tested with MySQL.
-LuaSQL-MySQL requires you to have mysql installed.

-    luarocks install LuaSQL-MySQL

-If you want to use our mailer module, get these rocks so we are able to send stuff via SMTP.

-    luarocks install LuaSocket
-    luarocks install LuaSec

-LuaSec requires OpenSSL as a dependency, if you don't have it already please install it and try getting LuaSec again.
-Remember to install "devel" packages, if your distro has them, to get the header files!
-If LuaSec can't find your OpenSSL dir, try using these flags, depending on your system's architecture (the examples below work on some Linux distros).

-    luarocks install LuaSec OPENSSL_LIBDIR=/usr/lib/x86_64-linux-gnu or

-    luarocks install LuaSec OPENSSL_LIBDIR=/usr/lib/i386-linux-gnu
+    cd my_app
+    nginx -p `pwd`/ -c conf/nginx.conf

+And a small useful information, if you want to restart the server, run this same last comment but with an additional reload command:

+    nginx -p `pwd`/ -c conf/nginx.conf  -s reload